Skip to main content

 • Create stack files for each workspace

-• Test state migration in dev first
+• If moving state, test the migration in dev first

 • Verify atmos terraform plan shows no changes